 An Honours degree (2:2 or above) in Economics, Accountancy, Finance, Maths or Statistics.
 It is not necessary to have a first degree in Economics, Business Economics or Financial Economics.
 However, through the application process you must demonstrate prior study at Bachelors level of either: Economics or a quantitative subject (e.g. Mathematics, Statistics, Accountancy, Finance).
 Many of the concepts on this course involve mathematical techniques, therefore you are expected to have a working knowledge of calculus and should know the basics of vectors and matrices, probability and statistics.

 Months of entry

-Employment prospects for prospective students remain strong in the areas of economics, management consultancy, multinational organisations and government agencies.
-Nine of the top ten occupations held by economics graduates employed in the UK are business, finance or HR professions, Recent graduates from similar courses at the University, have gone on to work for leading FTSE-100 companies, Government, the media, industry and manufacturing.
-Recent graduates from similar courses at the University, have gone on to work for leading FTSE-100 companies, Government, the media, industry and manufacturing.
+Employment opportunities for prospective students remain strong in economics, management consultancy, multinational organisations and government agencies.
+Nine of the top ten occupations held by economics graduates employed in the UK are in business, finance or HR professions.

 Fees and funding

 In 2018/19 the full-time tuition fee for UK and EU postgraduate students on this course will be £6,500.